|

 0 Comments

+These hearings take into consideration: 1) the facts that youth are less responsible than adults for their actions; 2) the features of youth (for example; youth are not as good as adults at understanding the risks and consequences of their actions, resisting impulse and peer pressure, or controlling their surroundings, etc.); and 3) any rehabilitation and increased maturity over time.
 Liquidity pools are one of the foundational technologies behind the current Decentralized Finance (DeFi) ecosystem.
 They are an essential part of automated market makers (AMM), borrow-lend protocols, yield farming, synthetic assets, on-chain insurance, blockchain gaming – the list goes on.

 A liquidity pool is a collection of funds locked in a smart contract.
 Liquidity pools are used to facilitate decentralized trading, lending, and many more functions.
 Since anyone can be a liquidity provider, AMMs have made market making more accessible.
 While burning a financial asset might sound extreme, burning crypto tokens is a fairly common.